aphiria/aphiria/README.md

     * Bodies aren't inherently streams - they should be _readable as_ streams, and _writable to_ streams
 3. PSR-7 improperly abstracted uploaded files
     * They are part of the body, not the request message

+This library addresses these shortcomings, and handles many more nitty-gritty details of the HTTP spec.

 <h1 id="requests">Requests</h1>